 I was also a board member of a Berkeley, CA nonprofit named Thimmakka after an Indian environmentalist, Saalumarada Thimmakka.
 Its main mission in Berkeley and through the East Bay was a project called The Greening of the South Asian Restaurants.
 I gained a new understanding of South Asian culture and maintain close ties with them.
 One who I especially love is now living in Mumbai and her business is Queer Ink. . .
 Changing the popular narrative of LGBTHQIA+ India.

 I’m especially proud to have spent many hundreds of hours working with Melvin Dickson at his Commemoration Committee for the Black Panther Party in Berkeley, CA. I edited their newspaper, did computer work, did photography and audio recordings of events.
 Melvin gave me knowledge of black history in America, The Black Panther Party, as well as socialism.
-He had been a cook at the Oakland School.
+He had been a cook at the Panthers’ Oakland School.

-And I was an active member of the St Joseph County Greens in South Bend IN.
+I was also an active member of the St Joseph County Greens in South Bend IN.
 There I met many great environmentalists like Tom Brown who taught me the basics of web design.
 Together we created and ran their website.
 Tom taught me a lot about Buddhism and also ran the South Bend Meditation Group in South Bend, IN.

 My comments have been published in the San Francisco Chronicle, Berkeley Daily Planet, South Bend Tribune and others.
 A couple articles on plastic in Living Nutrition magazine.
 A chapter in Fundamentals of Naturopathic Endocrinology.
 An article in Socialist Action.